High-energy cosmic neutrinos as a probe of the vector mediator scenario in light of the muon $g-2$ anomaly and Hubble tension: Implications of High-Energy Neutrino Data

-Let us first discuss the upper left panel, which displays the best-fit region in the mass-coupling plane.
-We see that both Cases I and II prefer a relatively narrow range of vector masses.
+Let us first discuss the left panel, which displays the best-fit region in the mass-coupling plane.
+We see that both Cases I and II prefer a relatively narrow range of vector masses at $90\%$ CL (solid) and $95\%$ CL (dotted).
 This fits the expectation from the $s$-channel resonance cross section which is sharply peaked around \be E_j^{{\rm res}} = \frac{m_{Z'}^{2}}{2 m_{j}} \simeq 0.5~{\rm PeV}~\left(\frac{m_{Z'}}{5~{\rm MeV}}\right)^{2}~\left(\frac{0.06~{\rm eV}}{m_{j}}\right). \ee At present, the IceCube shower and HESE data lack statistics in the $0.2-1$~PeV range~\cite{Aartsen:2020aqd,Abbasi:2020jmh}.
 This possible dip-like feature has been paid attention to for several years~\cite{Araki:2014ona}.
-The self-interaction cross section around these resonance energies can induce significant depletion of neutrino flux, and produce better fits to the shower data.
+The self-interaction cross section around these resonance energies can induce significant depletion of neutrino flux.

-The fact that there appears to be no upper bound on the coupling in the upper left panel of Fig.~\ref{fig:best} can be understood as a result of its partial degeneracy with the normalization of the source flux.
-Larger couplings result in greater flux depletion, but this can be partially offset with larger normalization (and to some extent other slopes).
-This explanation is confirmed in the bottom middle panel, which displays the best-fit regions in the coupling-normalization plane.
-Let us also mention depending on how exactly we calculate the contained energy information in each bin there could be less than $20\%$ of analysis related uncertainties which could result in moving the mass regions slightly to the left, which accepts larger values for the normalization.
+The fact that there appears to be no upper bound on the coupling in the left panel of Fig.~\ref{fig:best} is because of the dip in the $0.2-1$~PeV region.
+Larger couplings result in greater flux depletion, as shown in Fig.~\ref{fig:fluxNP}.
+Let us also mention that depending on how exactly we calculate the contained energy information in each bin there could be less than $20\%$ of analysis related uncertainties which could result in moving the mass regions slightly to the left.
 The conclusions of this work are however unchanged.